aymanaljamal/mahfazti/README.md

 # 🎨 User Interface

-The mobile application is designed primarily for Arabic-speaking users.
+The application is designed primarily for Arabic-speaking users.

 The UI follows: